-As a condition of the housing contract, the student agrees to be aware of and abide by all published rules of conduct and housing regulations as outlined in the Student Handbook.
+As a condition of the housing contract, the student agrees to be aware of and abide by all published rules of conduct and housing regulations as outlined in the Student Code of Conduct.
 The student also agrees to maintain a proper standard of behavior and not disrupt the functioning of the residential community.

 Violation of the terms of the housing contract or any of the rules and regulations outlined in the Student Handbook will normally be handled through the campus non-academic discipline and appeals procedures.
 However, the university reserves the right to treat such violations as a breach of contract.
 Further, students dismissed from the residence halls or from the university during the semester for disciplinary reasons are not entitled to a refund.